getCompass/userbot/README.md

 ### `POST /thread/send`

-The method for sending a bot's message in a comment thread.<br>
+The method for sending message from the bot to a comment thread.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/thread/send`
+URL for the request: `https://userbot.getcompass.com/api/v3/thread/send`

 The following parameters must be specified in the request body: